Freemium vs. Free Trial? A decision framework to help you decide

 You can either choose to offer a free trial for a specific amount of time or offer the entire product or service for free while also selling other premium features like upgrades and add-ons.

-Free trials are offered to customers for free for a short period of time, so they can try it out.
+Free trials are offered to customers for free for a short period, so they can try it out.
 So, yes, it is free.
 However, most free trials require you to cancel before the free trial is up or the credit card you put on file will be charged for the use of the product or service.

 Freemium is a customer acquisition model providing access to some of a product to a potential customer for free without a time limit.
 A free trial, on the other hand, is a customer acquisition model providing a partial or complete product to a potential customer for free for only a limited amount of time.